 Insomnia was my enemy.

-It ruined many days and nights before it was brought under control.
+It ruined many days and nights.
+Until it was brought under control.

 Once I experienced sleeplessness, it became a vicious cycle.